Wuxi Travel Guide

 When in Wuxi, make sure you can take the time to visit the following attractions:

 This is also called Lake Tai.
 As a freshwater lake, it’s extremely huge, covering more than 2,000 square kilometers.
 It is also populated with several islands, some of which are small.
 The waters are shallow and are connected to the Grand Canal, which is located in the western section.
 Around the lake are the myriad of gardens, parks, and other natural sceneries.
 Visitors can choose any of these areas for a glance or visit to the lake.
 Nevertheless, one of the best views is in Xihui Park.

 While other Chinese memorial halls are dedicated to political figures, this one is a commemoration of the life and works of a man of art.
 Xu Beihong was once a very popular painter who hailed from Wuxi.
 Inspired by his surroundings, his works were mostly related to nature such as birds.
 His works further stood out because of the great marriage between Western and Eastern painting techniques.
 The memorial hall served as a reminder of his life and accomplishments.
 Aside from personal artifacts, his well-known paintings are also displayed for the public.

-This is considered as one of the most beautiful and grand gardens in China.
-Located about 10 kilometers in the southwest direction of the city, it sits close to the Lihu Lake, which also provides a great complement to the garden itself.
+This is considered one of the most beautiful and grand gardens in China.
+Located about 10 kilometers in the southwest direction of the city, it sits close to Lihu Lake, which also provides a great complement to the garden itself.
 Both sections, the garden and the lake, cover more than 11 hectares and thus need at least an entire day to visit.
-The park becomes lovelier during spring and autumn seasons.
+The park becomes lovelier during the spring and autumn seasons.